lsst/rtn-045/README.rst

 RTN-045
 =======

-Guidelines, prinicples, and formatting for user-facing tutorials maintained by the Community Science Team (CST).
+Guidelines, principles, and formatting for user-facing tutorials maintained by the Community Science Team (CST).

 **Links:**